 - Glitter or small gems (optional)

 **Note that when I made this batch of this, we doubled the recipe for these pictures.

 2. Then grab your container of shaving cream and spray in 3-4 cups.
 We just eyeballed the measurement for this easy ingredient.

-3. If you want your fluffy slime to have some color, then add the food coloring after you add the shaving cream.
+3. If you want your fluffy slime to have different colors, add the food coloring after you add the shaving cream.
 My daughter’s favorite color is purple, so we added 2 drops each of red and blue.

 Because we ended up making a double batch of this DIY fluffy slime, the color was not very bright.

 If you want a bolder color, then I suggest adding more drops of food coloring.

 Stir all of the ingredients together.
 If you stop right here, you’ve actually made homemade puffy paint!

 You can stir it around a bit and see the ingredients start to pull together into a blob, sticky slime-like substance.

 5. Now heat up your cup of water in the microwave for about 30 seconds to a minute.
 It does not need to be boiling, but hot.
 Stir in 1 tablespoon of borax until it dissolves.

 6. Pour the dissolved borax mixture into the bowl and get your popsicle sticks out to start stirring your mixture.
 It will be hard to mix, but part of the fun is getting these ingredients to form the polymer into the the right consistency for this fluffy shaving cream slime recipe.

 7. Keep stirring and stretching, and eventually, you will get a blob.
-Go ahead and remove it from your bowl and start mixing and moving it with your hands.
+Go ahead and remove it from your bowl and start mixing and moving it with your hands until you get the awesome fluffy slime texture.

 We also added some small gems to give it some “bling,” but I recommend adding just a bit of glitter as I think that will work better than the small gems we tried.